amywzhou/DH110-AMYZ/README.md

 The participant had an overall good impression about the site, but did express some frustrations about the heuristic violations above.
 The UT was very helpful during my design process as the participant’s thoughts while completing the tasks, the SUS questionnaire, and PRC provided insight on how a different user may experience issues that I didn’t personally face.

-Usability test of sustain.org, the website for the Institute for Sustainable Communities[here](https://github.com/amywzhou/DH110-AMYZ/tree/main/assignment02)
+The usability test of sustain.org, the website for the Institute for Sustainable Communities can be found [here](https://github.com/amywzhou/DH110-AMYZ/tree/main/assignment02)

 ### Research